I could have focused on superfoods, wild foods and super-nutrition but I have an alternative title for this rave …

 Together they add up to over 40 nutrients and many are normally taken for granted (and it is considered that) the minor nutrients will be present in sufficient amounts in a mixed diet of foods.

-For some of the nutrients, you can have too much of a good thing.
+Then for some of the ‘nutrients’, you can have too much of a good thing.

 Truswell continues to describe water and fibre as nutrients and concludes …

 “All the many other substances in foods are non-nutritive.
 They produce most of the flavour, colour and other sensory qualities.
 In most natural foods there are inherent substances that are potentially toxic but usually present in small amounts, for example, solanine in potatoes, nitrates and oxalates in spinach, thyroid antagonists in brassica vegetables, cyanogenetic glycosides in cassava and apricot stones, etc. Then there are substances to which only some people are sensitive – for example, in some people, wheat causes gluten sensitivity, broad bean causes favism, and cheese can have a negative effect in patients taking MAO inhibitors.
 Other toxins get into foods when their environment is unusual, for example, toxic shellfish after a ‘red tide’, or if polluted with industrial contaminants, such as methyl mercury, PCBs, etc. Microbiological infection can produce very potent toxins, such as botulism and aflatoxin.
 Some functional food additives can cause sensitivity reactions in a minority of people (or hyperactivity in a large number of others).”

 Source: British Medical Journal, Vol 291 23 November 1985. pp1486 – 90